isaac-gorman/js101/lesson_6/tictactoe/LS_Solution/notes.md

 ## Implementing Computer Defense AI

 Q: What would be a good starting point for implementing a solution for defending the 3rd square?

-A: The most non-clever approach.
+- The most non-clever approach.
 To see whether a player is about to win I will iterate through the `winningLines` array within the `detectWinner()` function.

+- Now we can use the `winningLines` array to check if any of the lines on the current board are at risk.

+Implementation

+INPUT OUTPUT
+The `winningLines` array is an array of 3-element sub-arrays.

+INPUT: 3 element sub-array
+So we will pass as input to our `findAtRiskSquare()` the sub-arrays of 3 elements.

+OUTPUT: the number of the square the human can use as a winning move if the human has the potential to make one.
+Our output form the function is the `winningMove` if they human player has a potential winning move.